freeplane/docs/src/docs/user-documentation/Code_Explorer.md

 ## Video Tutorials

 Video tutorials are available to help users familiarize themselves with the Code Explorer mode.
-To access the tutorial, navigate to the Help menu within Freeplane and select Help -> Code Explorer Introduction Video.
+To access the tutorial, click [here](https://www.youtube.com/playlist?list=PLO1cupJqvEkJ1EkfOQucpnbNnlUcnDg8H) or navigate to the Help menu within Freeplane and select Help -> Code Explorer Introduction Video.

 ## Configurations Panel